csc-training/csc-env-eff/_hands-on/singularity/singularity_extra_creating-containers.md

 ---
 topic: singularity
-title: Exercise - Creating Apptainer (formerly singularity) containers
+title: Exercise - Creating Apptainer (formerly singularity) Containers
 ---

-# Creating Apptainer containers
+# Creating Apptainer Containers

 This is an extra exercise.
 It can not be run in Puhti.
 You will need  access to a computer or a virtual machine where you have sudo rights and that has